 - 2022/23 migration program year – there were 5,000 spots; and

 - 2023/24 migration program year – there are 5,000 spots.

 In particular, the Department aim to target individuals with profiles relevant to the following 10 sectors (set out in Direction 89) (see below).

 The Department are also looking to target certain student cohorts with research that is internationally recognised and relevant to those targeted industries, including those who have recently (in the last 3 years) completed a PhD.

 The Global Talent visa aims to attract individuals who have an “internationally recognised record of exceptional and outstanding achievement” in either a profession, sport, the arts, or academia and research.
 The GTI program utilises the “profession” or “academic and research” aspects of this visa.

 It also requires the applicant to still be prominent in the area, be an asset to the Australian community, demonstrate that they’d have no difficulty in obtaining employment (or being established independently) in the area, and be nominated by either an Australian individual or organisation with a national reputation in the area.

-You can read more about this visa here.
+You can read more about the Global Talent visa here.

 Am I eligible under this program?